mattermost/docs/source/install/cloud-changelog.md

    - Users will be prevented from unarchiving teams if they're at or over the teams limit for their plan.

 #### Calls (Beta)
- - A built-in voice calling and screen sharing is now available.
+ - Native voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
- - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
-All channel header icons registered by plugins were moved to the new App Bar.
-It is recommended to enable the App Bar for servers with Calls enabled as the Apps Bar is the dedicated place for Calls start/join button.
+ - Channel header is now decluttered when a new configuration setting via **System Console > Experimental > Features > Enable App Bar** is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
+All channel header icons registered by plugins will be moved to the new Apps Bar when the configuration setting is enabled.
+We recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar helps make space for the dedicated **Start Call** button in the channel header.

 #### Collapsed Reply Threads (General Availability)
  - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
 Please reference [this article](link to KB article XXXXXX) for more information and guidance for enabling the feature.